Mukteshwar: Other

-Some of the edifices of this town are the IVRI laboratories (experiments on tiny rats, gold-plated books, cattle-sheds), orchards of the Central Institutes of Temperate Horticulture-Regional Station, an expansive deodar forest (Himalayan cedar) measuring 15 square miles, 22 pristine snow-peak views, and the adventure of living among wildlife such as tigers and bears are.
+Some of the edifices of this town are the IVRI laboratories (experiments on tiny rats, gold-plated books, cattle-sheds), orchards of the Central Institutes of Temperate Horticulture-Regional Station, a deodar forest (Himalayan cedar) measuring 15 square miles, 22 snow-peak views, and living amongst wildlife such as tigers and bears are.
 The charm of visiting Mukteshwar lies in enjoying nature, listening to air gushing through deodar forests, bird watching, meditation, and seeking peace.
 The cleanliness, solitude, and nature attract people escaping urban life.

 Mukteshwar is also home to a post office founded in 1905 which finds mention in Jim Corbett's writing.